christiendariol/digital-writing-folio/exercises.md

 ### Who is the audience for your developed creative work?

 Being centred around Melbourne's tram network, the intended audience will be cross between Melbournians interested in their city, and those interested by public transport/trams.
 The former will be the more prominent audience, making my piece quite localised.
+However, I don't feel there is a lot of assumed knowledge in my piece.
+Geographic of a Melbourne artefact

 ### How does having an audience in mind affect the development of your work?